 10-203-130 Intro to Digital Photography 2 credits Provides an introduction to the photographic process through the use of digital cameras to produce images for presentations, the World Wide Web, and electronic publication.
 Covers basic principles of effective composition, light, exposure and control of motion and focus.
 Basics of portraiture and product photography are studied in a studio environment.
 Participants provide their own digital camera.
-Prerequisite: 10-201-181 or concurrent enrollment.
+Pre-Co-requisite: 10-201-181.